EsriDevEvents/enterprise-javascript-build-and-testing-for-production-2023/README.md

 ### Configuration switching

-The project has a "production" mode that demonstrates node-config's heirarchical configuration management.
+The project has a "production" mode that demonstrates node-config's hierarchical configuration management.
 Run the following at the command prompt:

 ```
 npm start:production